REST - Representational State Transfer

 REST architecture

-The alternatives are SOAP, and RPC with XML or JSON for the file format.
+The alternatives are SOAP, RPC, with XML or JSON for the file format.

-WebSockets too.
+And also WebSockets.
 It allows notifications by the server, which is beyond the scope of the REST architecture.
-It is better suited for rapid and constant exchanges, and REST for more specific requests.
+It is better suited for rapid and constant exchanges, and REST more efficient on bandwidth, is more suitable for simple queries.

 How it works